AlexanderLundin/star-trek-spring-data/review-rlw-03-17-am.md

 ```
 $ git update-index --chmod=+x gradlew
 ```
 - Check your package naming.
-There is a wierd package in test/java com.galvanize.repository.***JpaOfficerDaoTest.java***.JpaOfficerDAOTest
+There is a wierd package in test/java com.galvanize.repositories.***JpaOfficerDaoTest.java***.JpaOfficerDAOTest
     - Due to the anonymous class in the file.
     - should have been implemented with  an anonymous inner class, OR, the better option would have been to use a lambda (see code)
     - The pre work has a very good section on lambdas.
 It may help.